blankworker1/SC-Core/PROTOCOL.md

 ---

-*PlasticCoin Protocol is open.
+*SC Protocol is open.
 Anyone may implement it.
 No permission required.*